addrummond/claney/Readme.md

 but not `POST /foo`.

-The flag `-union` (which takes no argument) may be placed in the middle of a sequence of include and exclude flags to separate independent sequences of include and exclude operations.
+The flag `-union` (which takes no argument) may be placed in the middle of a sequence of include and exclude flags to deliniate multiple independent sequences of include and exclude operations.
 For example, the following sequence of flags restricts the output to all routes that either have the tag `foo` or do not have the tag `bar`:

 ```
 -include-tags foo -union -exclude-tags bar
 ```

+If `-union` were ommitted from the sequence above, the output would instead include all routes that have the tag `foo` and do not have the tag `bar`.

 ### Adding a prefix to the output